 Opioid Advisory Task Force

-President Eric Kaler has stated that the University of Minnesota must leverage its expertise—from basic neuroscience to psychology to law—for the benefit of Minnesotans and Minnesota communities affected by opioid addiction, and that the University must also be prepared for possible new research opportunities related to this current public health and societal emergency.
+The University of Minnesota is leveraging its expertise—from basic neuroscience to psychology to law—for the benefit of Minnesotans and Minnesota communities affected by opioid addiction.
+University researchers must be prepared for possible new research opportunities related to this current public health and societal emergency.

 The University of Minnesota Opioid Advisory Task Force, now overseen by the Office of Academic and Clinical Affairs, is composed of faculty who will review, discuss, and prioritize the activities at a systemwide level.
 Specifically, the task force will:

 - Prepare our community of scholars to respond to research opportunities that can help advance our knowledge of addiction and pain management